czfrance/assisdance/README.md

 ### Dance Choreography Analysis

 - Purpose: Analyze the user’s dancing accuracy compared to the original choreography demo.
+- An example of the returned video is in the backend directory, named final.mp4
 - Takes in 2 videos of 1 person dancing: one should be the “example/original/demo” video, and the other being the user’s self-taken video, as well as timestamps in seconds denoting where the choreography starts in each video.
 - Automatically aligns videos based on the given timestamp for frame-by-frame analysis.
 - Uses MediaPipe’s pose estimation to find landmarks on the person’s body position in each video.